W16: Swaledale Challenge Day 5 (new)

 Start 10:15am Community Café on Scorton Village Green.
 DL10 6DT.
 4.7 miles.
 Easy.
 Free, just turn up on the day.

 This route explores the recently landscaped gravel pit lakes at Scorton, great for bird life.
 It passes through the village of Bolton-On-Swale with its famous grave of Henry Jenkins who apparently lived to 169.
 We go on through the pleasant undulating farmland back for a cuppa or lunch in the cafe.

-T6: A March Through Richmond Castle's Military Past (new)
+T6: SOLD OUT: A March Through Richmond Castle's Military Past (new)

 Meet at Richmond Castle's Main Gate at 2.30pm.
 Free, with thanks to the support of National Lottery players through a grant from the Heritage Lottery Fund.
 Please book a place